-Bridge loans are short-term financing tools that allow a homeowner to borrow against the equity within their existing home in order to purchase a new home.
+A home equity bridge loan is a short-term financing tool that allows a homeowner to borrow against the equity within their existing home in order to purchase a new home.
 Once the new home is purchased, the previous home is then sold in order to pay off the bridge loan.
-Bridge loans have terms of 12 months of less.
+A home equity bridge loan typically has a term of 11 months.
 Bridge loans are most easily obtained from hard money lenders (private money lenders) as they have fewer requirements than banks and they are able to approve and fund bridge loans quickly.

 Bridge Loan Advantages